SergioCoboLopez/Workshop_ESA/docs/installation/index.md

 2. You can download GoldSim [from the website](https://www.goldsim.com/Web/Customers/Downloads/GoldSim/Latest/).
-![Install1](../figures/GoldSim_Install_1.png "Courtesy of GoldSim")
+![Install1](../figures/GoldSim_Install_1.png "Courtesy of GoldSim") Image courtesy of GoldSim

 3. Click on the download button
-![Install2](../figures/GoldSim_Install_2.png "Courtesy of GoldSim")
+![Install2](../figures/GoldSim_Install_2.png "Courtesy of GoldSim") Image courtesy of GoldSim

 4. Once downloaded, run the .exe file.